Rotator Cuff Exercises

 Why is Rotator Cuff Exercise Important?

-Many muscles are involved in shoulder movement, and all work together, but strengthening the rotator cuff is especially essential.
+Many muscles are involved in shoulder movement, and all work together, but strengthening the rotator cuff is incredibly essential.
 Your rotator cuff is the primary stabiliser of the shoulder joint.

 If the ball of the upper arm sits abnormally, abnormal stress is placed on surrounding tissue and may cause gradual injury.
 Strengthening the rotator cuff helps prevents common rotator cuff injuries, including tendinopathies, rotator cuff tears, and shoulder impingement syndrome.